Join the First-Ever

 Frequently Asked Questions

 The Psychedelic Lived Experiences Summit starts on November 21st and runs for 3 days, ending on November 23rd.
-This is a virtual summit and you’ll be able to watch online with a Free Live Pass.
+This is a virtual summit and you’ll be able to watch all 50+ interviews online with a Free Live Pass.

 Click the REGISTER NOW FOR FREE button on this page to claim your Free Live Pass, giving you live access to all summit sessions.
 If you can’t attend live or want ongoing access to recordings, you'll be prompted to upgrade to an All Access Pass after registering for your Free Live Pass.